Summer EBT in Oklahoma

 - Oklahoma has about 403,000 children eligible to receive the Summer EBT benefit.
 This would result in about $48,360,000 in benefits being distributed to struggling families this summer.

-- More than one in five (208,110) Oklahoma children do not get the food they need.
+- More than one in four (223,890) Oklahoma children do not get the food they need.

 What is Summer EBT?

-You might have heard this program called “Summer WIC,” “P-EBT,” or “Sun Bucks.”
+You might have heard this program called “Summer WIC” or “Sun Bucks.”
 Summer EBT is similar to WIC, but it is a different program.
-It is also different than P-EBT, which permanently ended in 2022.
 The United States Department of Agriculture (USDA) and some states call it Sun Bucks, but in Oklahoma it is referred to as Summer EBT.

 What is Hunger Free Oklahoma doing?

-Hunger Free Oklahoma (HFO) is partnering with Muscogee (Creek) Nation, Chickasaw Nation, Cherokee Nation, Choctaw Nation, and Otoe-Missouria Tribe in offering Summer EBT (SEBT) to the approximately 260,824 eligible students attending school within their reservations.
-SEBT provides qualifying households with $120 per eligible child per summer on an electronic benefits transfer (EBT) card to be used to purchase qualifying grocery items at participating stores.
+Hunger Free Oklahoma (HFO) is partnering with Muscogee (Creek) Nation, Chickasaw Nation, Cherokee Nation, and Otoe-Missouria Tribe in offering Summer EBT (SEBT) to the approximately 331,000 eligible students attending school within their Tribal Service Areas.
+SEBT provides eligible households with a food package valued at $120 per eligible child per summer on an electronic benefits transfer (EBT) card to be used to purchase qualifying grocery items at participating stores.
+The food package is a WIC-based model.

 Will this affect Summer Meals programs?